datastaxdevs/workshop-cassandra-fundamentals/README.md

 `temperatures_by_sensor` and `sensors_by_network` before _and_ after executing the DELETE statements.

 You should also complete two mini-courses (a few minutes each) about using CQL and designing tables:
-- Complete the mini-course [Cassandra Query Language](https://killercoda.com/datastaxdevs/course/cassandra-fundamentals/cql) and take a screenshot of the final screen (the one with buttons "Back"/"Restart" ... + console on the right).
+- Complete the mini-course [Cassandra Query Language](https://www.datastax.com/learn/cassandra-fundamentals/cql) (link for hands-on at the bottom of the lessons) and take a screenshot of the final screen ("Congratulations!" on the left + console output on the right).
-- Complete the mini-course "Cassandra Data Modeling / Digital Library": [lessons](https://www.datastax.com/learn/data-modeling-by-example/digital-library-data-model) and [practice](https://killercoda.com/datastaxdevs/course/cassandra-data-modeling/music-data).
-Take a screenshot of the final screen of the practice, with the console output at the right.
+- Complete the mini-course ["Cassandra Data Modeling / Digital Library"](https://www.datastax.com/learn/data-modeling-by-example/digital-library-data-model) (link for hands-on at the bottom of the lessons).
+Take a screenshot of the final screen ("Congratulations!" on the left + console output on the right).

 Don't forget to [submit your homework](https://dtsx.io/homework-intro-to-cassandra) and be awarded a nice verified badge!